NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Hook Melon.md

 abilities_mid:
   - name: ""
   - name: "Hanging Fruit"
     desc: "  A hook melon is suspended from its parent tree by a long vine.
-While connected to its parent tree, the melon has fast healing 10 but is Immobilized.
+While connected to its parent tree, the melon has fast healing 10 but is [[Conditions/Immobilized|Immobilized]].
 It can detach itself from its vine as a free action.
 A hook melon will also detach if moved more than 10 feet from its parent tree.
 Once detached, it cannot reattach itself."

   - name: "Steer"
-    desc: "`pf2:r`  **Trigger** An attached creature attempts to attack the hook melon or use a move action;\n**Effect** The hook melon disrupts the action and uses Steal Stride."
+    desc: "`pf2:r`  **Trigger** An attached creature attempts to attack the hook melon or use a move action;\n* * *\n\n**Effect** The hook melon disrupts the action and uses Steal Stride."

 attacks:
   - name: ""